What is Breast Reconstruction?

 Considerations for Breast Reconstruction

-Breast reconstruction is a multi-stage operation that requires careful deliberation of a number of factors.
-While the procedural outcome can be extremely rewarding for women who have lost one or both breasts to mastectomy—or have a deformed breast appearance from lumpectomy, injury, or a previous surgery—breast reconstruction is an extremely personal decision that should not be influenced by outside factors.
+Breast reconstruction requires careful consideration of a number of factors.
+While the procedural outcome can be extremely rewarding for women who have lost one or both breasts to mastectomy—or have a deformed breast appearance from lumpectomy, injury, or a previous surgery—breast reconstruction is an extremely personal decision.
 Considerations to take into account include:

-- The potential length of the process, particularly if cancer treatment is necessary
+- The potential length of the process, particularly if additional cancer treatment is necessary, such as chemotherapy, radiation, or both.

 - Any existing medical conditions, and your overall physical and emotional health